What to Know:

 On May 13, Kelp DAO and Aave announced the completion of the first tranche for the replacement of rsETH tokens by Aave into the LayerZero OFT Adapter on the Ethereum mainnet network.
 By doing this, the platform has restored the bridging service, which allows users to transact rsETH between the main network and Layer 2 networks.

-This collaboration between different DeFi entities is making sure the full backing for rsETH with collateral on both the main network and all other L2 chains.
-This process also involves a vote by the Arbitrum DAP, along with many other steps, to release funds that had been frozen.
+This collaboration between different DeFi entities is making sure that there is a full backing for rsETH with collateral on both the main network and all other L2 chains.
+This process also involves a vote by the Arbitrum DAO, along with many other steps, to release funds that had been frozen.

 In order to prevent such cyber attacks in the future, Kelp has implemented security measures.
 The new updates require approval from 4 independent attestors instead of just 1, which was the main reason behind this cyber attack.
 At the same time, the block confirmation has also increased from 42 to 64.